Webinar Alert: How Quality Compliance Drives Business Results

 Internal vs. Compliance Audit

-External audits are formal compliance audits that are performed by independent third parties and follow a specific format that is established based on the compliance regulation being assessed.
-External audit reports gauge if an organization is complying with state, federal or corporate regulations, rules and standards.
+External audits, often referred to as regulatory compliance audits, are formal compliance audits that are performed by independent third parties and follow a specific format that is established based on the compliance regulation being assessed.
+Regulatory compliance audits gauge if an organization is complying with state, federal, or corporate regulations, rules, and standards.
 An auditor’s report is used by the C-suite to prove regulatory compliance or by regulators to review penalties for noncompliance.
 An external compliance auditor may use internal audits to assess compliance and regulatory risk management efforts.

 internal vs. compliance audit